 They noted that unlike “many other types of cyberattacks, credential stuffing attacks often require little technical knowledge to mount.
 Attackers typically use free, easily accessible software capable of transmitting hundreds of login attempts simultaneously without human intervention.
 A single attacker can easily send hundreds of thousands, or even millions, of login attempts to a single web service.”

-Also read: Best Password Managers & Tools for 2022
+Also read: Best Password Managers & Tools

 Removing the Guesswork for Cybercriminals